ideal-lab5/pallets/README.md

 This is a [FRAME](https://docs.substrate.io/reference/frame-pallets/) pallet that allows Substrate-based chains to bridge to drand.
 It only supports bridging to drand's [Quicknet](https://drand.love/blog/quicknet-is-live-on-the-league-of-entropy-mainnet), which provides fresh randomness every 3 seconds.
 Adding this pallet to a runtime allows it to acquire verifiable on-chain randomness which can be used in runtime modules or ink! smart contracts.

-Read the [how it works](./docs/how_it_works.md) for a deep-dive into the pallet.
+Read [here](https://github.com/ideal-lab5/pallet-drand/blob/main/docs/how_it_works.md) for a deep-dive into the pallet.

 ## Usage

 Use this pallet in a Substrate runtime to acquire verifiable randomness from drand's quicknet.

 ### For Pallets
-This pallet implements the [Randomness]() trait.
+This pallet implements the [Randomness](https://paritytech.github.io/polkadot-sdk/master/frame_support/traits/trait.Randomness.html) trait.
 FRAME pallets can use it by configuring their runtimes

 ``` rust
 impl pallet_with_randomness for Runtime {